-- a) The Dyna-70 basic architecture is unchanged from an ST-70.
+- a) The Dyna-70 "basic" architecture is unchanged from an ST-70.
 The amp is used in Pentode/Ultralinear mode, the EL-34 tubes are cathode biased, using a Push-Pull tube configuration, just like the ST-70, which has not changed. - b) We use the EL-34 family of vacuum tubes, which are still integrated using the same pin-out and wiring configuration as the ST-70.
 The only difference is in our bias circuit design for the EL-34 tubes.
 We use a dedicated bias circuit for each power tube and in the Dyna-70 amplifier we have 4 independent bias settings, one for each power tube.

-This is not a unique feature of the Dyna-70, as there are other Audio upgrade cards for the ST-70 that also offer independent bias setting for each power tube.
+This is not a unique feature of the Miller Audio Dyna-70, as there are other Audio upgrade cards for the ST-70 that also offer independent bias setting for each power tube.
 No one claims these amplifiers are not ST-70's just because the audio driver card was modernized with independent bias for each tube.

-- c) We use the PA-060 Power Supply Transformer; and we use the latest model of the PA-060 which is supplied by several transformer manufacturers, who also follow the original construction and winding technique used by Dynaco.
-The PA-060's manufactured today are a better transformers because they feature a larger gauge of lead wire on the primaries & secondaries and a taller, 2-inch lamination stack that produces more power, runs cooler, and doesn't hum like some of the older short stack transformers did. - d) We use the Dynaco A-470 OPT transformer; for Output Transformers we offer customers the option of selecting an original, restored A-470 for their new Dyna-70 amplifier, or we can supply a new, reproduction A-470, also offered by several transformer suppliers.
+- c) We use the PA-060 Power Supply Transformer, and we use the latest model of the PA-060 which follows the original construction and winding technique used by Dynaco.
+The PA-060's manufactured today are better transformers because they feature a larger gauge of lead wire on the primaries & secondaries and a taller, 2-inch lamination stack that produces more power, runs cooler, and doesn't hum like some of the older "short stack" transformers did.
+A unique feature of our PA-060 is that it is manufactured with: - a) M6 lamination steel plate and; - b) A Copper Flux band encapsulating the major axis of the transformer.